waku-org/specs/standards/core/rln-contract.md

 ## Security / Privacy Considerations

 Requesting a Merkle proof for one's own membership through a third-party RPC provider may endanger the requester's privacy.

-## Future work

-In the future version of RLN contract, the following research directions might be pursued:
-- deposit slashing for misbehaving users;
-- extracting revenue by e.g. only allowing partial deposit withdrawal;
-- incentivization for relaying nodes;
-- non-proportional pricing (e.g., high-tier discounts);
-- accepting other tokens;
-- making memberships transferable (e.g., in the form of an NFT);
-- establishing a free relaying market by economically linking demand with supply;
-- countering potential centralization of membership ownership.

 ## Copyright